 May 14, 2020, is the revised deadline to repay PPP loans for borrowers who have chosen the SBA’s “good faith” self-certification of eligibility 5/11/2020

 On April 23rd, the SBA updated its Frequently Asked Questions Document to add FAQ 31.
 The new FAQ provides much-needed clarity regarding program qualifications specific to businesses with access to other sources of liquidity to support their ongoing operations.
-Any business that received a PPP loan prior to the issuance of this new guidance and who now believes that they do NOT demonstrate the necessity for the loan, can repay the loan in full by May 7, 2020 (SBA automatically extended deadline to May 14, 2020).
+Any business that received a PPP loan prior to the issuance of this new guidance and who now believes that they do NOT demonstrate the necessity for the loan can repay the loan in full by May 7, 2020 (SBA automatically extended the deadline to May 14, 2020).
 Any business that does so, will be deemed by the SBA to have made the required good faith certification on their PPP loan application.

-We certainly understand that there has been a justifiable rush for eligible small businesses to expedite processing of these loans and you may be primed to submit your PPP application, but we do want to caution you as to the potential risks of receiving these funds as these loans will be subject to regulatory and public scrutiny.
+We certainly understand that there has been a justifiable rush for eligible small businesses to expedite the processing of these loans and you may be primed to submit your PPP application, but we do want to caution you as to the potential risks of receiving these funds as these loans will be subject to regulatory and public scrutiny.
 Loan recipients will not remain anonymous as EINs will be made public.
 We anticipate heightened government scrutiny will be forthcoming to investigate potential fraud and abuse.
-Businesses who have received PPP loans and are later found to have not qualified under the eligibility rules and/or businesses who do not use the funding in accordance with the terms of the program, could be subject to significant legal or regulatory consequences.
+Businesses who have received PPP loans and are later found to have not qualified under the eligibility rules and/or businesses who do not use the funding in accordance with the terms of the Breitling replica program could be subject to significant legal or regulatory consequences.
 Further, businesses may experience reputational damage for having pursued these loans.

 Given the revised guidance issued by the SBA and the pending May 14, 2020 deadline for returning loan proceeds, we strongly encourage you, your organization’s management, and board of directors to carefully and immediately review your company’s financial situation and reconsider the relief you may have already received with a PPP loan.
 Specifically, consider whether your circumstances fall within the spirit and intent of this economic relief program.
 If you do receive and keep PPP funding, it is critical that you maintain complete and accurate documentation to support your eligibility for such funding, the specific use of these funds, as well as your qualifications for forgiveness under the terms of the program.
 This documentation will be crucial were your business to be audited and/or investigated.
 This defensive documentation will greatly minimize your potential exposure to fraud and abuse allegations related to your participation in this loan program.

-Many of the factors influencing whether you qualify or should apply for these loans are organization specific.
+Many of the factors influencing whether you qualify or should apply for these loans are organization-specific.
 We encourage you to consult with legal counsel if you have questions regarding your organization’s eligibility to receive funds.
 5/11/2020